 I remember waiting patiently for dinner to be over that night so that I could bite into one of those wonderful tarts.

 Today all the supermarkets and stores sell both full size and miniature turnovers in packages of six.
 They come in apple, cherry and berry.

 Puff Pastry Sheets

-Since I had puff pastry sheets in the house, I decided to try my hand at turnovers.
-The experiment went well and I got 4 delicious turnovers for dessert tonight.
+A couple of years ago since I had puff pastry sheets in the house, I decided to try my hand at turnovers.
+The experiment went well and I got 4 delicious turnovers for dessert.
 What is so great about this recipe is that you don't have to be a pastry chef to achieve great desserts.

 - 1 frozen puff pastry sheet